Functions of a Wetland

 crops.
 Once wetlands are permanently drained the conditions that created productive

 soils are lost as well, along with benefits like recreation, fish habitat, and pollution

 - Fuel- Peat from wetlands can be harvested, dried and burned for electrical power.
 Peat mining can have environmental impacts including compromised local water quality,

 - Timber and fiber harvest-wetlands have dense stands of vegetation with rapid growth rates which prove beneficial

 for wood and fiber industries.
 Draining and clear-cutting wetlands was the normal

 practice until recently.
-Selective cutting and vigorous replanting practices are become
+Sustainable selective cutting and vigorous replanting practices

 - Recreation, aesthetics, and education-Birdwatching, canoeing, fishing, hunting, painting, and hiking are all recreational